pulumi/pulumi/README.md

 ### Debugging

 The Coconut tools have extensive logging built in.
-In fact, we encourage liberal logging in new code, and addding new logging when debugging problems.
+In fact, we encourage liberal logging in new code, and adding new logging when debugging problems.
 This helps to ensure future debugging endeavors benefit from your sleuthing.

 All logging is done using Google's [Glog library](https://github.com/golang/glog).
-It is relatively barebones, and adds basic leveled logging, stack dumping, and other capabilities beyond what Go's built-in logging routines offer.
+It is relatively bare-bones, and adds basic leveled logging, stack dumping, and other capabilities beyond what Go's built-in logging routines offer.

 The Coconut command line has two flags that control this logging and that can come in handy when debugging problems.
 The `--logtostderr` flag spews directly to stderr, rather than the default of logging to files in your temp directory.
 And